 Brownfield Site Develops into a New Library

-The new Waunakee Public Library is a 40,000-square-foot building was designed by OPN with Snyder & Associates handling the site & utility design, stormwater management, multi-use trail, pedestrian bridge, and project permitting.
-Significant challenges were associated with this project including soil contamination, the presence of endangered species, high groundwater, multiple permitting agencies, and a mapped environmental corridor.
+The new Waunakee Public Library is a 40,000-square-foot building designed by OPN with Snyder & Associates handling the site development and utility design, stormwater management, multi-use trail design and planning, a pedestrian bridge, and project permitting.
+Significant challenges were associated with this project including soil contamination, high groundwater, multiple permitting agencies, and a mapped environmental corridor.